Windcatcher: Airflow forces

 The windcatcher can function in two ways: directing airflow using the pressure of wind blowing into the windcatcher, or directing airflow using buoyancy forces from temperature gradients (stack effect).
 The relative importance of these two forces has been debated.
-The importance of windpressure obviously increases with increasing wind speed, and is generally more important than buoyancy under most conditions in which the windcatcher is working effectively.
+The importance of windpressure increases with increasing wind speed, and is generally more important than buoyancy under most conditions in which the windcatcher is working effectively.

 Airflow speed is also important, especially for evaporative cooling (since it only works on dry air, and humidifies the air).
 It is possible for a windtower-ventilated building to have very high flow rates; 30 air changes per hour were measured in one experiment.
 Uniform, stable flow with no stagnant corners is important.
 Turbulent flow should therefore be avoided; laminar flow is more effective at maintaining human comfort (for an extreme example, see Tesla valve).

 Other elements are often used in combination with the windcatchers to cool and ventilate: courtyards, domes, walls, and fountains, for instance, as integral parts of an overall ventilation and heat-management strategy.